A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Introduction

 \section{Introduction}

 Let $G$ be a finite simple graph.
 A {\it matching} in $G$ is a set of pairwise non-adjacent edges.
-The celebrated Gallai-Edmonds theorem \cite{gallai1963kritische,edmonds1965paths} gives the structure of maximal matchings in a graph.
+The celebrated Gallai-Edmonds theorem~\cite{gallai1963kritische,edmonds1965paths} gives the structure of maximum matchings in a graph.

 A vertex $v$ is covered by the matching $M$ if there is an edge in $M$ which is incident to $v$.
 The vertex $v$ is {\it essential} if there is a maximum size matching in $G$ which leaves $v$ uncovered.
-If all the vertices of a graph are essential then the graph is called {\it factor-critical}.
+If all the vertices of a graph are essential then the graph is {\it factor-critical}.

-\begin{THEO}(Gallai's lemma \cite{gallai1963kritische}) If $G$ is connected and factor-critical then each maximum size matching leaves exactly one vertex uncovered. \end{THEO}
+\begin{THEO}(Gallai's lemma~\cite{gallai1963kritische}) If $G$ is connected and factor-critical then each maximum size matching leaves exactly one vertex uncovered. \end{THEO}

 Denote by $D_G$ the set of essential vertices of $G$.
-Write $A_G$ for the frontier of $D_G$, i.e. the set of vertices which are not in $D_G$ but have a neighbor in $D_G$, and define $C_G$ as $V(G)\setminus D_G,A_G$.
+Write $A_G$ for the frontier of $D_G$, i.e. the set of vertices which are not in $D_G$ but have a neighbor in $D_G$, and define $C_G$ as $V(G)\setminus (D_G\sqcup A_G)$.

-\begin{THEO}(Gallai-Edmonds structure theorem \cite{gallai1963kritische,edmonds1965paths}) For every graph $G$ it holds: \begin{itemize} \item $(a)$ The components of the subgraph induced by $D_G$ are factor-critical; \item $(b)$ The subgraph induced by $C_G$ has a perfect matching; \item $(c)$ Let $S$ be a subset of $A_G$.
-Then there are at least $|S|+1$ components of $D_G$ which are connected to a vertex in $S$ in the graph $G$; \item $(d)$ If $M$ is any maximum matching of $G$, it contains a near perfect matching of each component of $D_G$, a perfect matching of each component of $C_G$ and matches all points of $A_G$ with points in distinct components of $D_G$; \item $(e)$ If $def(G)$ is the number of vertices left uncovered by a maximum matching in $G$, then $def(G)=c(D_G)-|A_G|$, where $c(D_G)$ denotes the number of connected components of the graph spanned by $D_G$. \end{itemize} \end{THEO}
+\begin{THEO}(Gallai-Edmonds structure theorem~\cite{gallai1963kritische,edmonds1965paths}) For every graph $G$ it holds: \begin{enumerate}[label=(\alph*)] \item the components of the subgraph induced by $D_G$ are factor-critical; \item the subgraph induced by $C_G$ has a perfect matching; \item let $S$ be a nonempty subset of $A_G$.
+Then there are at least $|S|+1$ components of $D_G$ which are connected to a vertex in $S$ in the graph $G$; \item if $M$ is any maximum matching of $G$, it contains a near perfect matching of each component of $D_G$, a perfect matching of each component of $C_G$ and matches all vertices of $A_G$ with vertices in distinct components of $D_G$; \item if $def(G)$ is the number of vertices left uncovered by a maximum matching in $G$, then $def(G)=c(D_G)-|A_G|$, where $c(D_G)$ denotes the number of connected components of the graph spanned by $D_G$. \end{enumerate} \end{THEO}